Pairwise Alignment Improves Graph Domain Adaptation: Experiments details

 \subsection{More results analysis}

 In this section, we will discuss more regarding our experimental results and provide some explanations of our \proj performance and comparison over the baselines.

-\textbf{Synthetic Data} As discussed in the main text, one major conclusion is that our \proj in handling the alignment only in terms of the conditional neighborhood node label distribution (to deal with class ratio shift) is valid in practice.
-Even though our \proj performance is not the best among baselines under the shift in node degree, we argue that in practice it should be sufficient to use ERM training under only node degree shift especially when the graph size is large.
-Here, the graph size is only 6000 (a small graph in practice) and the ERM performance with a shift in the node degree by ratio 2 already achieved $99\%$ of accuracy, it should be perfect when the graph size is larger.
-Also, the second setting in degree shift exhibits a shift in degree ratio of 4, which is considered relatively large, but it remains an accuracy of $96\%$ and the decay should be negligible when the graph is larger (often at least 10 times in reality compared to 6000).
+\textbf{Synthetic Data} As discussed in the main text, our major conclusion is that our \proj is practical for handling alignment by focusing only on the conditional neighborhood node label distribution to address class ratio shifts.
+Although \proj's performance is not the best among the baselines when there is a shift in node degree, we argue that in practice, ERM training alone is adequate under node degree shifts, especially when the graph size is large.
+Here, the graph size is only 6000—a small size in practical terms—and the ERM performance with a node degree shift ratio of 2 already achieved 99$\%$ accuracy.
+It should be perfect when the graph size is larger.
+Also, in the second setting with a degree shift, the degree ratio shift of 4 is relatively large, but the accuracy remains at 96$\%$.
+We expect that the decay should be negligible when the graph size is larger, often at least 10 times larger than 6000.